-- This list would show 4 options – None, Small memory dump(64 KB), Kernel memory dump, Complete memory dump.
+- This list would show 6 options – None, Small memory dump(64 KB), Kernel memory dump, Complete memory dump, Automatic memory dump and Active memory dump.
 If you want to disable memory dump then select none from these options.
 Otherwise select your required option from the other three.
 After this click on OK and close the windows.
-The above snapshot does not show Complete memory dump option.
-This is because complete memory dump is not supported on systems with 32-bit OS and with more than 2GB RAM.

 How to change crash dump file location?

 You can set the dump file location in the same Startup and recovery window mentioned above.
 In the ‘Dump File’ text field you can enter the location of the file.

 You can also change mini dump file location – Select ‘small memory dump‘ from the drop down box and then give the location of the file in the bottom text box.